 Get a head start on your college education!
-In partnership with the University of Northwestern -- St. Paul, Alpha Omega Academy offers full-time juniors and seniors* the opportunity to earn high school and college credit simultaneously.
+With AOA’s Dual Credit Program, full-time juniors and seniors* have the opportunity to earn high school and college credit simultaneously.

 - Students save on college tuition.
 By avoiding room and board fees, students can earn up to two full years of college credit at a fraction of the cost of attending a private Christian college.

 - While still in high school, students can plan ahead to earn college credits that also satisfy AOA graduation requirements.
 AOA credit is given based on the number of college credits earned.
 For each 3-credit or 4-credit course, students earn 1 credit from AOA.